xtimbeau/sourcoise/cran-comments.md

-## Update of the package, version 0.6.2
+## Update of the package, version 1.0.0

-Various bugs have been corrected and documented in news
+Various bugs have been corrected and are documented in news.

-Automated checks failed in previous submission.
-I changed tests from testthat that appears to be faulty.
+The package is more mature and has been extensively tested.

+Critical performance aspects have been optimized.

+Checks are nearly perfectly fine, except the NOTE for timestamps.

 ## R CMD check results

-── R CMD check results ──────────────────────────────────────────────────────────────────────────────── sourcoise 0.6.2 ────
-Duration: 1m 21.7s

-❯ checking for future file timestamps ...
-NOTE unable to verify current time

-0 errors ✔ | 0 warnings ✔ | 1 note ✖*
+0 errors | 0 warnings | 1 note

-R CMD check succeeded

-* note is about timestamps
+* This is a new release.